koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 ## index.test.tsx

 I have some tests to verify that `fs-renderer` works how I expect.
-I create a `fs-render` by passing these tests.
 If I could pass all tests, I can say that `fs-renderer` works fine!

 We use `tmpdir` for the `rootPath` of the tests.